Curried Spinach and Chickpea Soup with Fine Noodles

 - 2 teaspoons good-quality curry powder

-- Pinch each: ground nutmeg, cinnamon, and coriander
+- Pinch each: ground nutmeg and cinnamon

 - 4 to 6 ounces baby spinach, rinsed.